Nat-Stephenson/chris_beeley_blog_update/content/posts/2020-02-25-rapidly-find-the-mean-of-survey-questions.md

 )
 ```

-</div>This returns the original dataset plus the averages of each question, labelled “Question 2”, “Question 3”, etc.
+This returns the original dataset plus the averages of each question, labelled “Question 2”, “Question 3”, etc.